 Religious Symbols in a Digital Age

 With the rise of digital media, religious symbols are no longer confined to physical spaces.
 They appear in online worship services, social media campaigns, and digital activism, enabling believers to integrate faith into their everyday digital experiences.
 Virtual crosses, digital prayer candles, and religious emojis have become part of a global religious discourse, allowing people to express their devotion across cultures and traditions.
-Faith communities have embraced these changes, utilizing digital platforms to connect with believers, spread messages of hope, and uphold religious identity.
-However, this transition also raises questions about authenticity, commercialization, and the respectful use of sacred imagery in an increasingly interconnected world, where religious symbols must be preserved while adapting to technological advancements.

 The Role of Religious Symbols in Digital Media